 Interest rate risk relates to the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's interest rate risk arises primarily from its borrowings.
-As at 31 March 2014 and 2013, the Group's bank borrowings were committed on floating rate basis and were denominated in Hong Kong dollars.
+The Group's interest rate risk arises primarily from its bank balances and borrowings.
+As at 31 March 2015 and 2014, the Group's bank balances and bank borrowings were carried on floating rate basis and were denominated in Hong Kong dollars.

 The change in interest rate will affect the net profit of the Group.
-As at 31 March 2014, it is estimated that if there was a decrease/increase of 1% (2013: 1%) in interest rate, with all other variables remaining constant, the Group's consolidated equity and profit after tax would have increased/decreased by approximately HK\$1,031,000 (2013: HK\$903,000).
+As at 31 March 2015, it is estimated that if there was a decrease/increase of 1% (2014: 1%) in interest rate, with all other variables remaining constant, the Group's consolidated equity and profit after tax would have increased/decreased by approximately HK\$976,000 (2014: HK\$1,031,000).
 The 1% increase or decrease represents the reasonable possible change in interest rates over the period until the next annual balance sheet date.
-The sensitivity analysis was performed on the same basis for the year ended 31 March 2013.
+The sensitivity analysis was performed on the same basis for the year ended 31 March 2014.